Frequently asked questions

 Why don’t you do full-stack development or back-end as well?

 We do have back-end experience.
 If you already have your own back-end, we’re happy to add a new front-end to it.
 Thing is, the field of front-end is expanding rapidly and it’s hard to keep up, so we need to (and enjoy to) specialise.
 That’s why we decided to focus on front-end development.

 Be that as it may, we know several very fine businesses that do back-end.
 We contact them often for a second opinion on a project or hire one of their developers to strengthen our team.
 So we can lead your entire digital project from start to finish.
 If you have a very small project it may make sense to hire a full-stack developer to save on overhead.

 And what about design?

-No, we don’t do that either.
-But our sister company Hike One is very good at digital design.
+No, we are not designers.
+We work very closely with a few design agencies, for example Valsplat, Edenspiekermann and Hike One.
 Do you have a project or business plan that involves design, front- and back-end development?
 Don’t hesitate to contact us.
 We know a lot of specialists, and we can help you to build the perfect team for your project.
 If you desire, we can manage your entire digital project from start to finish.

 Do you work on-site at clients?

 Yes.
 Most of the time we are a part of an Agile team of front- and back-end developers, designers and a product owner.
 Working closely together helps to improve the quality of the product we are working on.
 When we work in a more traditional way (“waterfall”) we can also work from our main office in Amsterdam or our location in Delft (Koornmarkt 22).
 There is one exception: on our weekly Voorhoede Fridays we all work from our office.
 That way we can share knowledge and help each other, which in turn is beneficial for our clients as well.